chpc-tech-eval/scc/Azure Instructions/README.md

 Fill in all the fields with your groups information and Upload the newly created public key 'id_ed25519.pub'. <img alt="Creating an SSH key page 1." src="./create_SSHKey.png"/>
 Click **review + create.** Ensure it passes validation and click create.<img alt="Creating an SSH key page 2." src="./SSHKey_create.png"/>
-The key should then appear on your dashboard (if it takes time to appear, keep refreshing).
+The key should then appear on your dashboard.
+>[!TIP]
+>If it takes time to appear, keep refreshing.

 <b>Launching a New Instances</b>
 From the Azure dashboard, go to Virtual machines -> Create -> Azure virtual machine.